-This transition was not as simple as starting up an online meeting and carrying on the same as we do in person.
+To prepare for to offer online KLAS Administrator Training the transition was not as simple as starting up an online meeting and carrying on the same as we do in person.

 We want to make sure attendees get just as much benefit from the online version as they did from attending in person.
 That means the online version needed to have just as hands-on, personalized, and interactive an approach as the in-person version including opportunities for discussion with the other attendees and introduction to several Keystone staff members.